-Page #7 CA. 1 MTPO Minutes- May 10, 2010 APPROVE MINUTES

-Page #15 CA. 2 Professional Staff Services Contract APPROVE AGREEMENT

-The Federal Highway Administration and Florida Department of Transportation have requested that the MTPO update this 1978 agreement

-Page 31 CA. 3 Unified Planning Work Program Amendments APPROVE STAFF RECOMMENDATIONS

-This document contains the MTPO budget and identifies work tasks for the next two years

-Page #47 CA. 4 Travel Request Approval- APPROVE RESOLUTION

-In this Resolution, the MTPO is delegating the approval of travel request to the Executive Director of the Planning Council

-Page #53 CA. 5 State Road 20 Landscaping- SEND LETTER OF SUPPORT

-FDOT has identified funds that can be used to landscape portions of Hawthorne Road-MTPO landscaping priority #3 last year and priority #6 this year
+Page [#] 7 CA. 1 MTPO Minutes- May 10, 2010 APPROVE MINUTES This set of MTPO minutes is ready for review W Page [#] 15 CA. 2 Professional Staff Services Contract APPROVE AGREEMENT The Federal Highway Administration and Fl Transportation have requested that the MTPO orida Department of O update this 1978 agreement Page [#] 31 CA. 3 Unified Planning Work Program Amendr nents APPROVE STAFF RECOMMENDATIONS This document contains the MTPO budget an next two years nd identifies work tasks for the Page [#] 47 CA. 4 Travel Request Approval- APPROVE RESOLUTION In this Resolution, the MTPO is delegating the to the Executive Director of the Planning Co he approval of travel request uncil Page [#] 53 CA. 5 State Road 20 Landscaping- SEND LETTER OF SUPPORT FDOT has identified funds that can be used t Hawthorne Road- MTPO landscaping priority [#] 3 to landscape portions of last year and priority [#] 6 this year serving "The Briginal Florida"

-Page [#] 61 APPROVE JOI CA. 6 Proposed NW 8 th Avenue Mast Arm- AIII KOVE JOI.
-RECOMMENDATION City staff is requesting an exception that will allo ow for vertical signal heads Page #71 CA. 7 Transportation Disadvantaged Program Board member Appointments APPROVE STAFF RECOMMENDATION The MTPO needs to fill vacant positions on this Board Page #73 CA. 8 Transportation Disadvantaged Program Resolution of Appreciation APPROVE STAFF RECOMMENDATION The City Commission has nominated Commission Commissioner Hawkins as Vice Chair of the TD Page #77 CA. 9 Transportation Disadvantaged Program Status Report NO ACTION REQUIRED The MTPO has asked for regular status reports c oncerning this program Page #87 CA. 10 Citizens Advisory Committee Designate Members NO ACTION REQUIRED Ms. Holly Blumenthal and Mr. Roderick Gonzal positions on this Committee ez have filled vacant Page #89 CA. 11 Williston Road Trees NO ACTION REQUIRED Enclosed is a letter from the City of Gainesville Williston Road median concerning the trees in the
+Page [#] 61 APPROVE JOINT CA. 6 Proposed NW 8 th Av enue Mast Arm- 234 4 ROVEUU RECOMMENDATION City staff is requesting an exception that will all ow for vertical signal heads Page [#] 71 CA. 7 Transportation Disadvantaged Program Board member Appointments APPROVE STAFF RECOMMENDATION The MTPO needs to fill vacant positions on this Board Page [#] 73 CA. 8 Transportation Disadvantaged Program Resolution of Appreciation APPROVE STAFF RECOMMENDATION The City Commission has nominated Commissi Commissioner Hawkins as Vice Chair of the TI oner Wells to replace O Coordinating Board Page [#] 77 CA. 9 Transportation Disadvantaged Program Status Report NO ACTION REQUIRED The MTPO has asked for regular status reports of concerning this program Page [#] 87 CA. 10 Citizens Advisory Committee Designate Members NO ACTION REQUIRED Ms. Holly Blumenthal and Mr. Roderick Gonza positions on this Committee lez have filled vacant Page [#] 89 CA. 11 Williston Road Trees NO ACTION REQUIRED Enclosed is a letter from the City of Gainesville Williston Road median concerning the trees in the